Flag versions of quiver Grassmannians for Dynkin quivers have no odd cohomology: Flag versions of quiver Grassmannians

 \begin{rk} It is clear from the proof of Theorem \ref{thm:main} that for proving an analogue of this theorem for type $E$, it is enough to prove it for indecomposable representations.

-We are going to prove a weaker statement in type $E$: the variety $\calF_\bfv(\bfV)$ has no odd cohomology over $\bbZ$.
+We are going to prove a weaker statement in type $E$: the variety $\calF_\bfv(\bfV)$ has no odd cohomology over an arbitrary ring.
 The same argument as above shows that for proving this statement, it is enough to check this only for indecomposable representations. \end{rk}